Combinatorial frameworks for cluster algebras: Cluster algebras and frameworks

 In discussing cluster algebras and frameworks, it will be useful to use the language of polyhedral cones and fans.
 We briefly review some background material.
 A \newword{closed polyhedral cone} is a subset $F$ of $V^*$ that is of the form $\bigcap \{ x \in V^* : \br{x, \beta_i} \geq 0 \}$ for a finite list of vectors $\beta_1$, \ldots, $\beta_k$ in $V^*$.
 Equivalently, a closed polyhedral cone is the nonnegative linear span of a finite set of vectors in $V^*$.
 In this paper, the term \newword{cone} will be used as a shorthand for ``closed polyhedral cone.''
 The cone is called \newword{simplicial} if $\beta_1$, \ldots, $\beta_k$ can be chosen so as to form a basis for $V$, or equivalently, if it is the nonnegative linear span of a basis for $V^*$.
 One can similarly define cones and fans in $V$, but we will only consider them in $V^*$.

-If $F$ is a cone, then a subset $G$ of $F$ is called a \newword{face} of $F$ if there is some linear functional $\lambda$ in $V^*$ that is nonnegative on $F$ and $0$ on $G$.
+If $F$ is a cone, then a subset $G$ of $F$ is called a \newword{face} of $F$ if there is some $\lambda\in V$ (thought of as a linear functional on $V^*$) that is nonnegative on $F$ with $F\cap\ker\lambda=G$.
 Note that $F$ is a face of itself.
 (Take the zero linear functional.)
 A \newword{facet} of $F$ is a face $G$ of $F$ with $\dim(G)=\dim(F)-1$.
 The \newword{relative interior} of a cone $F$ is the set of points of $F$ not in any proper face of $F$.
 Topologically, the relative interior is the interior of $F$ as a subset of $\Span_{\RR}(F)$.

 We'll say that cones $F_1$ and $F_2$ \newword{meet nicely} if $F_1 \cap F_2$ is a face of both $F_1$ and $F_2$.
-A collection $\F$ of cones in $V^*$ is called a \newword{fan} if \begin{enumerate} \item For any cone $F$ in $\mathcal{F}$, and any face $G$ of $F$, the cone $G$ is also in $\mathcal{F}$. \item Any two cones $F_1$ and $F_2$ in $\mathcal{F}$ meet nicely. \end{enumerate} See~\cite[Chapter V]{Ewald} for more on fans.
+A collection $\F$ of cones in $V^*$ is called a \newword{fan} if \begin{enumerate} \item For any cone $F$ in $\F$, and any face $G$ of $F$, the cone $G$ is also in $\F$. \item Any two cones $F_1$ and $F_2$ in $\F$ meet nicely. \end{enumerate} See~\cite[Chapter V]{Ewald} for more on fans.

 We will need some well-known, easy facts from polyhedral geometry: